 The Grudge Release Date

-GRUDGE comes to theatres on January 3, 2020.
-While we’re not so excited about having to wait six more months than we originally expected (the first release date for the movie was June 21, 2019), we’re kind of excited that the first movie we see in 2020 will be a new GRUDGE story.
+GRUDGE comes to theatres on January 3.
+While we weren’t so excited about having to wait six more months than we originally expected (the first release date for the movie was June 21, 2019), but we’re kind of excited that the first movie we see in 2020 will be a new GRUDGE story.

 Is There a Grudge Trailer?